John Vivyan: West Coast television

-From 1954 to 1956, Vivyan did a few television shows on the West Coast, even as his New York television work seemed to slow down.
+From 1954-56, Vivyan did a few television shows on the West Coast, even as his New York television work seemed to slow down.
 He also had an uncredited role in his first film, a Hitchcock docudrama called The Wrong Man.
 He still traveled between the coasts for stage work, but that ceased with 1957, when he did episodes of eight television shows in Hollywood, followed by eight more in 1958.
 From then on, he resided permanently in Southern California.

 Where his stage roles had largely seen him play lovers, his television roles were at first as victims and then heavies.
 By 1959 his schedule was filled with TV roles, on a dozen different series, with many featuring multiple appearances.
 He also did a second film, Imitation of Life, before being cast as the star in a new Blake Edwards series.

 He thrived on the fast pace and handling different characters, but faced a physical challenge with the many Western shows he was doing.
 He had no prior experience at riding a horse, and the necessity for a rider's left leg being the focal point for mounting and dismounting limited his ability to do so.
 More than one producer solved the problem by putting his character into a horse-drawn buggy instead.